 Did the Witch of Endor really call the spirt of Samuel?

-2) The narrator of the book, not the witch, says that it was Samuel multiple times.
+4) The narrator of the book, not the witch, says that it was Samuel multiple times.
 The Biblical narrator is the authoritative voice.
-It's his job to expose deception when it occurs, and he never refutes the spirit of Samuel as not being who he says he is.
+It's the job of the narrator to expose deception when it occurs, and they never refute that it was not actually the spirit of Samuel.

 5) Early Jews and Christians overwhelmingly believed it was the actual spirit of Samuel, including Josephus, the Church Fathers (e.g., Irenaeus, Tertullian, and Justin Martyr), and Talmudic discussions.

-Now, one might object that God condemned such a practice, so why would He allow such a thing?
-Well, God has occasionally used unapproved channels to communicate his divine will.
+Response: God has occasionally used unapproved channels to communicate His divine will.
 One prime example is Balaam, a pagan diviner, speaking His will to bless Israel.
 Another example is opening the mouth of Balaam's donkey so that it could speak.
-Animals are not supposed to talk, that is outside of God's divine order.
-Yet, in this one instance, God allowed it.
-In the end, God is God and can do what He wants, even bend the rules.
+Animals are not supposed to speak, that is outside of God's divine order.
+Yet, in this one instance, God allowed it for His express purposes.
+In the end, God is God and can do what He wants, even make exceptions.

 Comments